Aslan11/crypto-trading-agents/README.md

 6. The ensemble agent approves intents with `pre_trade_risk_check` and publishes them to the `IntentBus`.
 7. The mock execution service picks up approved intents and prints simulated order fills.

-If Binance is blocked in your region, pass `"exchange": "coinbaseexchange"` when starting workflows such as `subscribe_cex_stream`.
-Use trading pairs like `BTC/USD`.
-For private Coinbase endpoints, set `COINBASEEXCHANGE_API_KEY` and `COINBASEEXCHANGE_SECRET` in your environment.

 `subscribe_cex_stream` automatically restarts itself via Temporal's *continue as new* mechanism after a configurable number of cycles to prevent unbounded workflow